 (b) the use of the Software or the Documentation otherwise than as permitted under this Agreement;

-(c) unavailability of the Yammer Network or Workplace Instance any Yammer/Workplace APIs, or functional limitations of the Yammer Network or Workplace Instance or any Yammer/Workplace APIs (such as the amount of Customer Data that can be extracted);
+(c) unavailability of Teams, Yammer or Workplace, or functional limitations of the Teams, Yammer or Workplace, or any Teams/Yammer/Workplace APIs (such as the amount of Customer Data that can be extracted);

 (d) a change to the Software or Documentation not made by SWOOP; or